jundalisay/spblist/content/en/research/kant/critique/elements/division-2/division-1/book-2/_index.md

 ---
-linkTitle: Critique
+linkTitle: Book 2
-title: "Critique of Pure Reason"
+title: "The Analytic of Principles"
 description: "Critique of Pure Reason"
 weight: 4
 author: Kant